Institutional economics: New institutional economics

-The leading Swedish economist Lars Pålsson Syll is a believer in institutional economics.

-He is an outspoken opponent to all kinds of social constructivism and postmodern relativism.

 Criticism

 Critics of institutionalism have maintained that the concept of "institution" is so central for all social science that it is senseless to use it as a buzzword for a particular theoretical school.
 And as a consequence, the elusive meaning of the concept of "institution" has resulted in a bewildering and never-ending dispute about which scholars are "institutionalists" or not—and a similar confusion about what is supposed to be the core of the theory.
 In other words, institutional economics has become so popular because it means all things to all people, which in the end of the day is the meaning of nothing.

 Indeed, it can be argued that the term "institutionalists" was misplaced from the very beginning, since Veblen, Hamilton and Ayres were preoccupied with the evolutionary (and "objectifying") forces of technology and institutions had a secondary place within their theories.
 Institutions were almost a kind of "anti-stuff"; their key concern was on technology and not on institutions.
 Rather than being "institutional," Veblen, Hamilton and Ayres’ position is anti-institutional.